cran/threejs/README.md

 This project is based on the htmlwidgets package.
 See http://htmlwidgets.org for details and links to many other visualization widgets for R.

+# Changes in version 0.3.4 (August, 2021)

+Added a JavaScript 'program' function argument to run extra user-supplied JavaScript initialization code, see the graphjs help for examples.

 # New in version 0.3.0 (June, 2017)

 The new 0.3.0 package version introduces major changes.
 The `scatterplot3js()`